 On this page

-Children are disproportionately affected by household crowding in New Zealand.
+Children (0 - 14 years) are disproportionately affected by household crowding in New Zealand (Figure 2).

 Māori and Pacific children were more affected by household crowding than children of other ethnic groups.
-Almost half of all Pacific children (46 percent) and 28 percent of Māori children lived in crowded houses in 2006.
+Over 40 percent of Pacific children (43 percent) and 24 percent of Māori children lived in crowded houses in 2013.

-Figure 2: Percentage of people living in crowded households, by territorial authority, 2006
+Figure 3: Percentage of population living in crowded households, by territorial authority (TA), 2013

 Household crowding is very unevenly distributed in New Zealand.
 Along with children and Māori and Pacific ethnicity, risk factors for household crowding include :